-The recipe is largely constructed from my mom’s, but I finally realized that the consistency was an issue because she didn’t make a roux.
-It hit me the day I made my Tomato Bisque that the roux was exactly what I my gravy was missing.
+So it hit me one day when I was making my Tomato Bisque soup that the roux was exactly what was missing in my mom’s brown gravy recipe.
 Some of you might be face palming yourself at this point and saying, “Really?!”
-I’m telling you that for me it was a light bulb moment and it pulled together the base recipe into a complete culinary success.
+But I’m telling you that for me it was a light bulb moment and it pulled together the base recipe into a complete culinary success!

 - 1 onion chopped

-- While the turkey or chicken is baking, simmer the gizzards in water with an onion.
+- While your turkey or chicken is baking, simmer the gizzards in water with an onion.

 - Once the turkey/chicken is done remove it from the roasting pan and place on top of the oven with both burners on low.